Merthen Manor: History

 The land of Merthen was originally part of the manor of Winnianton, which was given to Richard, 1st Earl of Cornwall by his brother, Henry III, in 1225, who then swapped it with Gervase de Tintagel for Tintagel Castle.
-Ralph Reskymer obtained Merthen in the early part of the 15th century, and it became family seat of the Reskymers.
+Ralph Reskymer obtained Merthen in the early part of the 15th century, and it became a family seat of the Reskymers.

-The current manor house is thought to have been built in 1575 by John Reskymer and his wife Grace, due to their coat of arms over the entrance, although it may originate earlier and the coat of arms are an indication a remodelling or reduction.
+John Leland referred to Merthen as being a ruinous manor house in a fair park and a mid 16th-century chart represents it in a wood and with four towers and named Reskymer.
+The current manor house is thought to have been built in 1575 by John Reskymer and his wife Grace, due to their coat of arms over the entrance, although it may originate earlier and the coat of arms be an indication of a remodelling or reduction.
 Grace died in 1627, 10 years after her husband, and in 1629 it was sold to Sir Francis Vyvyan of Trelowarren and has remained with the family since.
+The coat of arms of Reskymer is blazoned "Arg. three bars Gu. in chief a wolf courant Az." (also: "Az. three bars Arg. in chief a wolf (or a wild dog) passant of the first").
+The 2-storey porch with the coat of arms is in the north front which has many mullioned windows; the east front is 19th-century.

 In the early 19th century the house was remodelled again, and the interior was renovated in the 20th century.

 Estate

 In the early part of Merthen's history it was the prominent place of the parish and had a deer park.
+This was one of the deer parks established in the middle ages but has been disparked; however two rectangular enclosures on the estate were still known as the deer parks in the 20th century.